Barr acknowledges conversations with Pence about Mueller's Russia probe

 During the hearing, Barr's past comments about the Mueller investigation attracted scrutiny, including an unsolicited memo he sent the Justice Department last year criticizing the special counsel's inquiry into whether Trump had sought to obstruct justice.

+In the memo, Barr wrote, among other comments, that “Mueller should not be permitted to demand that the President submit to interrogation about alleged obstruction.”

-In his written responses, Barr addressed the memo, and noted that Trump "did not ask me my views about any aspect of the investigation, and he did not ask me about what I would do about anything in the investigation."
-The president also did not "comment on my memorandum," Barr added.
+In his written responses Monday, Barr addressed the memo, and noted that Trump "did not ask me my views about any aspect of the investigation, and he did not ask me about what I would do about anything in the investigation."

+Barr said the memo was based on hypothetical and incomplete information and did not necessary represent his final views on the Mueller probe or the legality of various tools it could employ.

+"My memorandum was narrow in scope," Barr wrote in response to a question from Illinois Democratic Sen. Dick Durbin.
+"It was premised on an assumption based on public accounts – which the memorandum acknowledged may be incorrect – that the Special Counsel’s basis for questioning the President was that the firing of former FBI Director Comey constituted obstruction under a specific statute. ...
+In other words, the memorandum assumed, for purposes of analysis, that the Special Counsel’s sole predicate for interviewing the President was the single obstruction theory that it was addressing."

 "On November 27, 2018, I met with the President and then-White House Counsel Emmet Flood to interview for the position of Attorney General," Barr wrote.
 "After the President offered me the job, the conversation turned to issues that could arise during the confirmation process.
 I recall mentioning that I had written a memorandum regarding a legal issue that could arise in the Special Counsel’s investigation, and that the memorandum could result in questioning during my confirmation hearing.
 I do not remember exactly what I said, but I recall offering a brief, one-sentence description of the memorandum."